IVSOP/Rofi-Themer-old/README.md

 This project is a C++ rewrite of [I-Themer](https://github.com/IVSOP/I-Themer), due to it being too much of a mess, and also has some more features.

 After making this I found out about gnu stow, which does something very similar.
-In the future I might try to use it with this
+In the future I might try to use it with this.